 Conclusion

-Frequently asked questions about eSIM vs local prepaid SIM
+Frequently Asked Questions about eSIM vs. local prepaid SIM

 Is eSIM always more expensive than a local SIM?

 Not always.
-In destinations like Europe or the USA, prices are similar or the eSIM may even be cheaper if you consider that it covers multiple countries.
+In destinations like Europe or the USA, prices are similar or the eSIM might even be cheaper if you consider that it covers multiple countries.
 The most notable difference exists in countries with very cheap telecommunications like Thailand, India, or Mexico, where a local SIM can cost half as much.

 Can I use eSIM and physical SIM at the same time?